equinor/python-intermediate/README.md

 It is important to be up to date on changes to the language and as quickly as possible move on to the newest released runtime.

+Therefore it is crucial that everyone who programs Python compiles the newest version from time to time and test new functionality, and verify that your old systems still work.

 ## Python 3.7
 * PEP 539, new C API for thread-local storage
 * PEP 545, Python documentation translations